withfig/challenge-fullstack/README.md

 1. ⭐️ **Code quality & design**
     1. Does the app use modern paradigms for typescript and web app frameworks?
     2. Is the code easy to follow?
 For instance, do you have good naming conventions, comments, component structure, folder hierarchy etc.
     3. Do you have tests?
-Do these tests [assess behaviour rather than implementation](https://testing.googleblog.com/2013/08/testing-on-toilet-test-behavior-not.html)
+Do these tests assess behaviour rather than implementation([link 1](https://testing.googleblog.com/2013/08/testing-on-toilet-test-behavior-not.html), [link2](https://teamgaslight.com/blog/testing-behavior-vs-testing-implementation))
 2. ⭐️ **Product**
     1. Does you app look and feel polished?
     2. Do you handle errors gracefully?